 June 2, 2014 - Metal Recycling Drive a Huge Success

 The metal recycling drive that was held in June was a huge success.
 We received appliances, engines, transmissions, large metal tool boxes, mini-bikes, automobile bumpers, and so much more.
-The material is currently filling our shop and this coming weekend we will be sorting it and preparing it for the recycling center.
-Thanks so much for your support and look forward to new updates soon!
+The material was sorted and prepared for the recycling center.
+Thanks to your support we raised over $800!

 October 2, 2014 - An Evening at the Historic Memphis Marine Hospital